Praxis Tech Review

 Company History

 2025 was the breakout year.
-In August 2025, Praxis reported 23% year-over-year growth in approved transactions.
-November 5, 2025: the Stake partnership was announced, formalizing what is publicly the highest-profile iGaming reference Praxis has secured.
-December 4, 2025: regulatory and operational expansion announced for Peru, the Philippines, and Brazil.
-The team grew past 135 'Praxians' across 20+ nationalities, with operations split between Limassol (HQ), Dubai, and Kosovo.
+On July 24, 2025 Praxis launched AI Smart Routing, a tool that analyses live transaction data across connected PSPs and recommends optimised routing sequences for merchants to authorise, layered on top of the existing rule-based SmartRouting engine.
+On November 5, 2025 the Stake partnership was announced, formalizing what is publicly the highest-profile iGaming reference Praxis has secured.
+On December 4, 2025 a regulatory and operational expansion was announced for Peru, the Philippines and Brazil, including formal registration with Peru's MINCETUR gambling regulator under the DGJCMT.
+The team grew past 135 'Praxians' across 20+ nationalities, with operations split between Limassol (HQ), Dubai and Kosovo.
 Praxis Cashier is now positioned as the dominant hosted iGaming cashier, with Stake and Codere Online as named global references.

 Our analysis of 24 reviews from Trustpilot and industry sources